Pencil, pen or both? What to use in the Leaving Cert maths exam! [UPDATED 8th June 2019]

 We participated in further online discussions with Irish maths teachers regarding the pen or pencil issue, and it emerged that some teachers had received updated advice via email from the SEC.

-and the “General Instructions for Superintendents” document issued to exam superintendents in 2019 contains the following: “Our strong recommendation is that candidates use blue or black pen for writing their answers.
+However, the actual exam paper for LC maths in 2019 had the following instruction on it: “Write your answers in black or blue pen.
+You may use pencil for graphs and diagrams only”.
+This instruction also appeared on the 2020 exam paper, and we expect that it will continue to appear in susbsequent years.
+Moreover, the “General Instructions for Superintendents” document issued to exam superintendents in 2019 contains the following: “Our strong recommendation is that candidates use blue or black pen for writing their answers.
 We have said that the use of pencil (incl. coloured pencil) should be restricted to graphs and diagrams.”

 On this basis, we recommend to all students to use a HB pencil for graphs, diagrams and constructions, and to use a black or blue pen (not gel pens) for other parts of their Leaving Cert maths exams.
+Coloured pencils can also be problematic, so we advise against using them.

 If you have any questions about this, please get in touch with us at any time.